pavel-maiseichyk/FMoney/README.md

 ## Features

+**Please note that the app is currently in alpha and not all the features may work as expected.**

 - **Set Savings Goals:** Set financial goals and track your progress towards achieving them.
 Stay motivated and visualize your savings journey.
 - **Wallet Management:** Manage multiple wallets within the app.
 Keep track of your balances and have a comprehensive view of your finances.
 - **Manual Transaction Logging:** Log your financial transactions manually, including income, expenses, and transfers.
 Maintain a detailed record of your financial activities.